-Commonly, EMDR is effective at dealing with issues of post-traumatic stress disorder, and similar anxiety-provoking conditions that occur after a traumatic event.
+Commonly, EMDR is effective in dealing with issues of post-traumatic stress disorder (PTSD), and similar anxiety-provoking conditions that occur after a traumatic event.
 Although this solution appears to approach psychological problems in a somewhat unusual way – ignoring medications and talking therapies – it can be useful for many people.

 Methods Used in Eye-Movement Desensitization and Reprocessing EMDR

 EMDR incorporates a set of standardized protocols pulled from elements of multiple therapeutic modalities.
 Unlike many psychotherapy and counseling approaches, EMDR does not use talking strategies for healing.
 Instead, EMDR focuses on the rhythmic eye movements (that we all experience each day) of the client.
 The eye movements within an EMDR session are triggered either by a therapist moving their fingers back and forth in front of the client’s face (asking that they follow the motions with their eyes) or through a machine with lights moving back and forth.
 At the same time, your therapist will ask you to recall a disturbing event, recalling the emotions and bodily sensations that go alongside it.

 These eye movements are used as a venue to decrease the power of (or desensitize) the emotionally-charged memories.
 After desensitization occurs, the EMDR therapist will lead the client to shift into the “installation” phase.
 The installation phase is where the client is encouraged to shift their thoughts to a more pleasant memory, essentially asking for the negative or emotionally-charged memory to be replaced with a positive vision.
 After each session, the client will rate their level of distress regarding the traumatic memory, and likely, each session the intensity of distress will decrease.

 - Many clients report only needing one or two sessions per traumatic memory to get to an emotionally neutral place with the memory.